Transition fronts of combustion reaction-diffusion equations in domains with multiple cylindrical branches: Introduction and main results

+The purpose of this paper is to establish the existence of transition fronts for the combustion reaction-diffusion equation \eqref{te1.1} in domains with multiple cylindrical branches, and to investigate the influence of the geometry of the domain on propagation.
+In what follows, we assume that $\Omega$ is a domain with $m\,(\ge2)$ cylindrical branches defined by \eqref{defmulti}.
+We now state the main results.

-Motivated by \cite{ghs}, we first establish the existence of front-like entire solutions for combustion problem \eqref{te1.1} in domains with multiple cylindrical branches.
-By constructing appropriate sub- and supersolutions, we show that the problem \eqref{te1.1} admits entire solutions emanating from planar traveling fronts in some branches.
-Different from the bistable case in \cite{ghs}, the combustion nonlinearity $f$ degenerates at the equilibrium $0$, that is, $f'(0)=0$.
-To overcome the difficulties caused by the degeneration, we construct the sub- and supersolutions by appealing to the planar traveling fronts and the power of the planar traveling fronts.
-In the sequel, we always assume that $\Omega$ is a domain with $m(\geq 2)$ cylindrical branches defined by \eqref{defmulti}. \begin{theo}\lb{existence-} Let $I$ and $J$ be two non-empty subsets of $\{1, \cdots, m\}$ such that $I \cap J=\emptyset$ and $I \cup J=\{1, \cdots, m\}$.
+Our first result concerns the existence of front-like entire solutions.
+More precisely, we show that problem \eqref{te1.1} admits entire solutions that converge, as $t\to -\infty$, to planar traveling fronts (moving opposite to the axial directions of the corresponding branches) in some branches, and to $0$ in the remaining parts of the domain. \begin{theo}\lb{existence-} Let $I$ and $J$ be two non-empty subsets of index set $\{1, \cdots, m\}$ such that $I \cap J=\emptyset$ and $I \cup J=\{1, \cdots, m\}$.
 For any $\beta\in(0,1)$, problem \eqref{te1.1} admits a unique time increasing entire solution $u(t, x)$ satisfying

 \end{theo}